Shanghai in One Day (Itinerary for Daytime Layovers in Shanghai)

 - Prepare for the weather – Shanghai might not seem like a summer sun kind of destination.
 But, in July and August the average temperature is over 30 degrees Celsius with very high humidity.
 As a result, this is not a good time of year to be out exploring and walking in Shanghai for prolonged periods.
 Check the weather in advance and bring appropriate clothes, particularly if the weather in Shanghai will be quite different to anywhere else you’re visiting!

-Shanghai is a huge and sprawling city – it’s hard to do it justice in just one day.
-But, hopefully, by following this itinerary for Shanghai in one day you’ll be able to see the best bits and it’ll leave you wanting to come back for more!
+As a huge and sprawling city you’ve barely scrapped the surface of this unique city with just a one day tour of Shanghai.
+But, hopefully, by following this Shanghai 1-day itinerary you’ll be able to see the best bits and it’ll leave you wanting to come back for more!

 If you have any questions or want any more information drop a comment below and I’ll get back to you!